stephanewerner/SPLUS_GalaxyClusterCatalogue/README.md

 # About the columns

-SPLUS_GalaxyClusterCatalogue.fits has 30 columns as shown below.
+SPLUS_GalaxyClusters_MNRAS.fits has 30 columns as shown below.

 1. S-PLUS cluster ID
 2. PzWav ID